bdittmer-godaddy/if/README.md

 [The player is Calista.]
 [Move the player to the Family Room, without printing a room description.]

-The player's forename is a text that varies.
-The player's full name is a text that varies.

 [Rule for printing the banner text:
     say "[header style][my title][roman type][line break]";